 How does advertising on Twitter work?

-Log in to your Twitter account, click your photo and choose ‘Twitter Ads’.
+Log in to your Twitter account, click your photo, and choose ‘Twitter Ads’.

 You can choose your objective by focusing on getting followers, website clicks, or Twitter engagements.
 By using some conversion code supplied by Twitter, you can also measure conversions that happen as a result of clicks through to your website.

 You then choose who you want to target (the Audience).
 For this, you can focus on a combination of geographic region(s), gender, users who are similar to those that you specify, and also specific lists of users.
-Its this last one that I wanted to focus on.
+It’s this last one that I wanted to focus on.

 You select your budget (daily spend; total spend; target cost per objective).
-So, if you have chosen ‘Followers’ as your campaign goal, you will choose a target cost per new follower etc. As with other paid advertising solutions, you can also let Twitter choose the optimum amount for you.
+So, if you have chosen ‘Followers’ as your campaign goal, you will choose a target cost per new follower, etc. As with other paid advertising solutions, you can also let Twitter choose the optimum amount for you.

 You choose the Tweet (the Creative) that you want to promote, or create a new one specifically for your campaign.
-You can actually choose multiple Tweets, and Twitter will alternate them allowing you to carry out some A/B testing.
+You can actually choose multiple Tweets, and Twitter will alternate them, allowing you to carry out some A/B testing.

 Choosing my Twitter Ads Audience

 Switching momentarily to another of my Social Media accounts – I have around 2000 LinkedIn contacts.
 These are people whose paths I have crossed over the years, either networking, as clients, as a supplier, as partners, and of course as friends.
-I thought it would be good to push my Tweet (Ad) to them on Twitter, and so I logged in to LinkedIn and exported a csv list of all of my contacts.
-Then, in Twitter, I created an ‘Audience’ for my Ads and imported my LinkedIn email addresses into it.
+I thought it would be good to push my Tweet (Ad) to them on Twitter, so I logged in to LinkedIn and exported a CSV list of all of my contacts.
+Then, on Twitter, I created an ‘Audience’ for my Ads and imported my LinkedIn email addresses into it.

 So now, it’s time to set the campaign running.

-I only ran the campaign with 1 Tweet, and with a total budget of £10.
+I only ran the campaign with 1 Tweet and with a total budget of £10.
 As well as putting my Tweet right in front of my audience 4,300 times (which was the primary objective), my Tweet was clicked over 50 times (and I even achieved 1 additional follower, which wasn’t part of the brief).
 This works out at less than 20p per ‘engagement’.